 The A exam is also known as the Examination for Admission to Candidacy.
 This oral exam may include a written component, as determined by your Special Committee.
-You can take the exam after completing two registration units in your program, but before beginning your seventh semester—unless special permission is obtained from the dean.
+You can take the exam after completing two registered semesters in your program, but before beginning your seventh semester—unless special permission is obtained from the dean.

 Passing the A exam means the graduate faculty believes that you are ready to proceed into the dissertation phase of your degree program.

 Some fields may offer a Special Master’s Degree after a doctoral candidate has completed four semesters of registration and either passed the A exam or performed at the level of an A exam.
 This is a master’s degree awarded to a student who is continuing on for the Ph.D., and is awarded without completion of a thesis.